Interest expense: Calculation

 Once interest expense is calculated, it is usually recorded as accrued liabilities by the borrower.
-The entry would be debited to interest expense and credit to accrued liability.
+The entry would be debited to interest expense and credit to accrued liability called interest payable.
 The credit shifts to the accounts payable account when the lender sends an invoice for the expense.
-Finally, you debit to accounts payable and credit to cash when the interest expense is paid.
+Finally, you debit interest payable and credit cash when the interest expense is paid.